changbingY/changbingY.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Changbing, a PhD candidate in Computational Linguistics at the University of British Columbia.
+Hi, I'm **Changbing Yang**, a PhD candidate in Computational Linguistics at the **University of British Columbia**.
+I received my MS in Computational Linguistics from the **University of Colorado Boulder** and my BA in English & Linguistics from **Southeast University**.
+During my PhD, I have interned at the National Research Council Canada (NRC) with the Languages
+Technologies team.
+Feel free to reach out if you'd like to chat or explore potential collaborations.

+## Research Interests
 My research sits at the intersection of linguistics and artificial intelligence, with a focus on low-resource and endangered languages.
 I develop data-efficient methods, NLP models, and LLM-based approaches for tasks such as automatic glossing, translation, speech processing, and language documentation.
 More broadly, I am interested in building language technologies that are both technically effective and practical for real documentation workflows, especially in collaboration with linguists and community partners.

----

-## Education

-**University of British Columbia**, Vancouver, Canada
-PhD in Computational Linguistics

-**University of Colorado Boulder**, Boulder, United States
-MS in Computational Linguistics

-**Southeast University**, Nanjing, China
-BA in English & Linguistics (Minor: Japanese, Accounting)
-*Summer Exchange Program: Tohoku University, Sendai, Japan*

 ---